 After wandering around Holyroodhouse, I found a tea house nearby offering lunch plates.
 I saw ‘haggis, neeps, and tatties’ on the menu, looked around the dining room to see if anyone had it, and thought, What the heck.
 When in Scotland, right?
 I ordered myself a plate, and sipped some tea while I waited for it.

 As it turns out, my friend might have thought he was pulling something on me, but he wasn’t.
 Haggis is actually quite tasty, and it made a great lunch.
 It also happened to power my climb to the top of King Arthur’s Seat, so I decided it must have been good stuff.
 It was only after I got home, though, that I looked up what was in it.

 If you’re morally opposed to eating offal, it might be wise to skip the haggis.
 If you don’t know whether or not you like offal (or what offal is), you might as well give haggis a try.
-Haggis is a traditional Scottish pudding, made of minced ‘sheep’s pluck,’ or the heart, lungs, and liver of the sheep, mixed together with onions, oatmeal, and spices.
+This traditional Scottish food is a pudding (not the American kind, the British more-like-sausage kind), made of minced ‘sheep’s pluck,’ or the heart, lungs, and liver of the sheep, mixed together with onions, oatmeal, and spices.
 Traditionally, it’s cooked and served inside the sheep’s stomach; restaurants nowadays seem to skip that part of the recipe.
 Maybe they thought it would freak out the tourists.

 Some restaurants serve their haggis with a whisky sauce drizzled over the top and a side of neeps and tatties.
 For those of you who don’t speak the lingo, allow me to translate: root vegetables.
 Tatties are mashed potatoes, and neeps are mashed swedes, or Swedish turnips (from what I can tell, in un-mashed form swedes are similar to rutabagas).
 Wash it all down with a beer and you’ve got yourself dinner.